Support Live Chat

-This verse is a good example of Frost’s concept of nature as of a specific environment, which always maintains specific interrelationship with a human.
-For Frost nature is not just pastoral landscape, easy to admire, but “often either something to be feared or something with which to contend, or both” (Fagan 393).
+This verse is a good example of Frost’s concept of nature as a specific environment, which always maintains specific interrelationship with a human.
+For Frost nature is not just pastoral landscape, easy to admire, but “often either something to be feared or something with which to contend or both”.
 In this very verse, the poet gives special meaning to all emanations of nature – to snow-covered trees, which together with frozen lake form a picture of magic and lethargic beauty and to a horse, which definitely does not relinquish humans in the ability to think and drive conclusions (“My little horse must think it queer / To stop without a farmhouse near…”).
 It is obvious that for Frost, nature is not a servant of a human, but a living and thinking organism; therefore, this opinion makes him closer to modern eco-critics.

 This poem again demonstrates the specific ‘double bottom’ of Frost’s poetic works.
 There is one more human in the verse apart from the narrator, and this is a mysterious ‘he’, whose woods the persona stopped to watch and admire.
-From my point of view, Frost deliberately leaves here much space for interpretation; if spelt like ‘he’ this person can be viewed as just a farmer or whoever living in the area.
-However, if spelt like ‘He’, the whole verse acquires a new unexpected meaning.
+From my point of view, Frost deliberately leaves here much space for interpretation; if spelled like ‘he’ this person can be viewed as just a farmer or whoever living in the area.
+However, if spelled like ‘He’, the whole verse acquires a new unexpected meaning.
 For example, the lines “Whose woods these are I think I know. /

 His house is in the village though…” and “He gives his harness bells a shake /